Tomas-Malik/tomas-malik.github.io/_pages/industry.md

 author_profile: true
 ---

-## HM Revenue & Customs (UK Tax Authority)
-**Higher Statistical Data Scientist**
+<p><strong>Higher Statistical Data Scientist</strong> | UK Tax Authority, Manchester, United Kingdom<br>
-2022 – 2023
+<em>2022 – 2023</em></p>

-- Lead analyst on an anti-fraud policy project, contributing to £320M revenue increase over five years
-- Promoted within one year to Higher Statistical Data Scientist
-- Conducted large-scale exploratory data analysis
-- Built dashboards using Power BI for government stakeholders
-- Developed analytical pipelines using R, SAS, and SQL

-## ČSOB (Prague, Czech Republic)
-**Data Science Intern**
-Aug – Oct 2020
+- <p>I worked as a Lead Analyst on an <a href="https://assets.publishing.service.gov.uk/media/6560c3ef3d77410012420197/Autumn_Statement_2023_Policy_Costings_-_Final.pdf#page=47" target="_blank">anti-fraud policy project</a> that increased government revenue by £320 million over five years.
+My work spanned exploratory data analysis on large datasets, building Power BI dashboards to communicate findings to government stakeholders, and developing custom R, SAS, and SQL scripts for analysis and forecasting.
+I was promoted to Higher Statistical Data Scientist in 2023, and volunteered as an SAS Champion — guiding teammates in effectively using SAS for data analysis.</p>

+<p><strong>Data Science Intern</strong> | Prague, Czech Republic<br>
+<em>August – October 2020</em></p>

-- Fine-tuned a pretrained language model for Named Entity Recognition in Czech
-- Achieved near state-of-the-art performance at the time
+<p>As part of the bank's NLP pipeline, I fine-tuned a pretrained language model to perform Named Entity Recognition in Czech, achieving results that rivalled state-of-the-art performance at the time.
+The model was built in Python using PyTorch.</p>
-- Implemented using Python and PyTorch